 - Leptospirosis (recommended for at-risk dogs)

 *Birch Lake Animal Hospital is one of the first animal practices in the Twin Cities to receive and use the bivalent flu vaccine, which protects dogs against the H3N2 and H3N8 flu strains.
 We recommend this vaccine for all dogs receiving the Bordetella vaccine.

 Pets should begin their vaccinations between six and eight weeks old, but they need to be healthy first.
 Their initial vaccinations will also depend on whether they have been vaccinated in the past.
 Knowing your pet's medical history is important, because we do not want to

-Beginning your pet's vaccinations when they are young is vital, because their immune system is not yet fully developed.
+Beginning your cat or dog's vaccinations when they are young is vital, because their immune system is not yet fully developed.
 This leaves them vulnerable to disease, and they need "boosters" to build their immunity.
 If you have a new puppy or kitten and would like to get started with their vaccinations, call us today at (651) 426-2246.